 Important Student and Parent Consumer Information should be reviewed.

-By accepting your award, you are authorizing the Student Aid Office to release information about the amount and type of aid you are receiving to other offices and agencies as it may be needed to administer the financial aid programs.
+By accepting your aid, you are authorizing the Student Aid Office to release information about the amount and type of aid you are receiving to other offices and agencies as it may be needed to administer the financial aid programs.
 This includes the release of information for collection of student loans in the event repayment obligations are not met.
 You also agree to allow the release of your major, grade point average, and general biographical information to donors of any scholarship or special funds which you may receive.

 Billing and Disbursement Process

 - Academic year Federal Direct and PLUS funds will be disbursed in two equal installments; however, a student may make a request to the Student Aid Office to change an academic year Direct loan to a one-semester loan.
 The loan will be disbursed in two equal installments during the semester.
 If the loan period on the student’s Federal Stafford or Federal PLUS application is for the academic year, the loan funds will be disbursed at the beginning of each semester.
 If the loan period is for one term the funds will be disbursed ½ at the beginning of the term and ½ at the mid-point of the term.
-First time, first year borrowers will receive loan funds approximately 30 days after classes start.
+First time, first year borrowers will receive payment of loan funds approximately 30 days after classes start.

 Direct Cost Worksheet